owlistic-notes/owlistic/docs/website/docs/developers/setup.md

 docker-compose up -d
 ```

-This will start PostgreSQL, NATS, and the Owlistic backend and frontend services.
+This will start PostgreSQL, NATS, and the Owlistic server and app.

 ## Submitting Your Changes